yakksiek/multistep-form/README.md

 # Multi-page form

+See the live version of [Multi-page form](https://yakksiek.github.io/multistep-form/).

 The application features a multi-page form interface, styled using Styled-Components.
 It includes a custom select component, allowing users to navigate through options with keys.
 Additionally, the app uses a photo file upload system and live form validation.

 **Main features**:

 1. **Styled-Components**

     - Employs Styled-Components for advanced styling.
     - Enables dynamic theming and modular CSS in JavaScript.

 2. **Live Validation**

     - Integrates live validation for form inputs.

 3. **Photo File Upload**

 4. **Custom Soft UI**

     - Implements a custom Soft UI design.
     - Offers a modern and user-friendly interface with subtle aesthetics.

 5. **Use of Reducer in Form**
     - Utilizes a reducer for state management in the form.
     - Enhances form handling, making it more efficient and scalable.

 &nbsp;